Brigad/redux-rest-easy/docs/principles/selectors.md

 # Selectors

-Selectors are functions which allow to access any relevant information stored in the state.
+Selectors are functions which allow accessing any relevant information stored in the state.
 They are helpful, especially because `redux-rest-easy` state is generated and managed by the library itself.

 There are 3 types of selectors :